PappaRich: History

 PappaRich was established in 2006 at Selayang Mall in Malaysia by entrepreneur Rich Tan.
 In 2012, PappaRich Asia Pacific CEO Sebastian Low expanded PappaRich to Singapore.

-In 2017, it was reported that PappaRich was considering an initial public offering in Singapore to expand its operations in the country.
+In 2017, PappaRich was reported to be considering an initial public offering in Singapore to expand its operations in the country.
 By that point, it had about 100 outlets globally and had expanded its operations to other countries, including Australia, New Zealand, the United States, Taiwan, South Korea, China and Brunei.
+That October, PappaRich had reportedly put its IPO plan on hold due to "challenging business conditions".

 In 2019, Rich sold his shares in PappaRich.
 In May 2020, winding-up petitions were filed against PappaRich in the High Court of Malaya by Chen Khai Voon and Agathisfour.
 According to The Edge, PappaRich had accumulated unpaid debts amounting to RM37.22 million.

 In 2023, Pineapple Resources Berhad CEO Andy Lim bought the PappaRich brand in Malaysia and Cambodia.
 By that year, PappaRich's presence in Malaysia had dwindled.
 Andy announced a revamp in Malaysia over the next six months following the acquisition, including a sister brand known as PappaRich Lite.

 Products

 PappaRich sells Malaysian cuisine, including items such as nasi lemak, nasi goreng, laksa noodles and Hainanese chicken rice.

+In 2018, PappaRich collaborated with Belles Hot Chicken to create a fried chicken sandwich in Australia.
 From March to April 2024, PappaRich provided a menu known as the Ramadan Special Set, which offered three rice dishes (chicken curry, beef rendang, asam seafood) and a Western dish.